 Top Ten Holdings - 31/05/2022

 Key Decision Makers

 Kate believes the financial community plays a crucial role in creating a more sustainable world for future generations.
 Kate’s experience analysing smaller companies has left her with a natural enthusiasm for businesses that address unmet needs or challenge the status quo, as well as an appreciation of their long term potential.
 Kate joined Baillie Gifford in 2002 and is an Investment Manager and decision maker in the Positive Change Team, as well as a Partner of the firm.
 She graduated MA in Economics and Maths from the University of Edinburgh in 2001.

 How to Invest

-Baillie Gifford does not sponsor, maintain or have any control over the content of any other websites.Therefore, we are not responsible for the adequacy or accuracy of any of the information you may view, nor do we undertake to ensure successful transmission to any linked website.
+Baillie Gifford does not sponsor, maintain or have any control over the content of any other websites.

 Therefore, we are not responsible for the adequacy or accuracy of any of the information you may view, nor do we undertake to ensure successful transmission to any linked website.

 To download any document you will need Adobe Reader.
 Please note that we can now provide you with Braille and audio transcriptions of our literature on request.
 It may take up to 10 days for the transcription to be completed dependent on the size of the document.